 You just downloaded the newest, shiniest contacts management app to your smartphone, linked it to your G Suite account to sync with your Gmail Contacts, and now you’re waiting for your mobile address book to fill with everyone you’ve ever known.

-And now all your contacts are gone from Google and your phone.
+Suddenly, all of your contacts are gone from Google and your phone.

-This happens more than you’d think, largely because too many apps make it too easy to set your empty smartphone address book to overwrite your up-to-date Google Contacts list, rather than the other way around.
+This happens more than you’d think, and it is largely because too many applications make it easy to set your empty smartphone address book to overwrite your up-to-date Google Contacts list, rather than the other way around.